Orioles squander five-run lead, lose fourth straight game, 9-8 to Royals

 Catchers getting offensive

 Joseph’s homer was the third in two days by an Orioles catcher.
-Francisco Pena had his first multi-homer game in Saturday’s loss.
+Francisco Pena had his first multi-homer game in Saturday night’s loss.

 Over his past five games, Joseph is 11-for-21 with five extra-base hits and six RBIs.